emage-course/portfolio/README.md

-### gha-auth-aws-tf-jos
+### techsecom_engineers_portfolio

 This is a Github Action workflow that authenticates with AWS resources without requiring any access token and this job runs all terraform justs.

-In summary, if you want to contribute to a project, the simplest way is to:
+In summary, if you want to contribute to this project, the simplest way is to:

 1. Find a project you want to contribute to
 2. Fork it